Europe blocks London Stock Exchange merger with Deutsche Boerse

 The European Commission said the deal "would have created a de facto monopoly" in an important part of the financial markets related to bonds and debt.

-Deutsche Boerse said it regretted the decision.
+The London Stock Exchange and Deutsche Boerse both said they regretted the decision.

 "A rare opportunity to ... strengthen the global competitiveness of Europe's financial markets has been missed," said Joachim Faber, chairman of the supervisory board at the German firm.